-The CARES Act also provides for the deferral of employer Social Security taxes that are otherwise owed for wage payment and the creation of refundable employee retention credits.
-The total amount deferred as of December 30, 2020 was \$4.9 million, of which 50% was paid at the end of 2021 and another 50% is due by December 31, 2022.
+The Coronavirus Aid, Relief and Economic Security Act provides for the deferral of employer Social Security taxes that are otherwise owed for wage payment and the creation of refundable employee retention credits.
+The total amount deferred as of December 30, 2020 was \$4.9 million, of which 50% was paid at the end of 2021 and the remaining 50% is due by December 31, 2022.